UMiami-Macdonald-Lab/Marine-Megafauna-MetaAnalysis/README.md

 # Vessel Impact Meta-Analysis

-This repository contains the data, statistical models, and visualizations for a meta-analysis assessing the effects of vessels on marine megafauna.
-It includes response variables across behavior, physiology, vocalization, and abundance, and examines variation by effect type, taxonomic group, and conservation status.
+This repository contains the data, models, and figures for a meta-analysis of the effects of vessel presence, noise, and regulation on marine megafauna.
+The project synthesizes behavioral, physiological, vocal, and abundance responses using effect sizes (log response ratios, LRRs) extracted from the literature.

 ---